-APHIS Characteristics - Live Animals (Br reed / Variety A11) Code Name Definition shepherds took their sheep to the Pyrenees Mountains, they also brought the flock- guarding dogs, which were the ancestors of the Great Pyrenees.
+APHIS Characteristics - Live Animals (Bi reed / Variety A11) Code Name Definition shepherds took their sheep to the Pyrenees Mountains, they also brought the flock- guarding dogs, which were the ancestors of the Great Pyrenees.
 Such dogs proved their prowess as livestock guardians for centuries.
-DGGM Greater Swiss Mountain (Dog) Described as the largest and oldest of the four strains of Swiss Mountain Dogs, or Sennenhunde, the Greater Swiss Mountain Dog shares common ancestry with the Roman Molossian dogs or the Mastiff.
-The other Swiss Mountain Dogs are the Bernese, Appenzeller, DGGH Greyhound (Dog) and Entlebucher.
-Greyhound-like dogs were first depicted in Greek, Egyptian, and Roman times.
+DGGM Greater Swiss Mountain (Dog) Described as the largest and oldest of the four DOGM Greater 5 wiss ividantam (Bog) strains of Swiss Mountain Dogs, or Sennenhunde, the Greater Swiss Mountain Dog shares common ancestry with the Roman Molossian dogs or the Mastiff.
+The other Swiss Mountain Dogs are the Bernese, Appenzeller, and Entlebucher.
+DGGH Greyhound (Dog) Greyhound-like dogs were first depicted in Greek, Egyptian, and Roman times.
 During the period of the Saxons, the Greyhound was a popular and established breed in Britain.
 Both the nobility and the common people greatly esteemed the dog.
 The first prototypical Greyhound was a sighthound that could run and catch game at a very fast pace.
 The word Greyhound might have originated from the Old English greyhound "Hund" the antecedent of the modern "hound" or from the Latin gradus, meaning high grade.
-DGHA Harrier (Dog) The Harrier gets its name from the Norman word harrier, meaning a dog or hound, making it difficult to figure out the true ancestry of the breed.
+DGHA Harrier (Dog) The Harrier gets its name from the Norman DOIM word harrier, meaning a dog or hound, making it difficult to figure out the true ancestry of the breed.
 However, it is speculated that the Harrier might be an older scenthound, with references going back to 13th-century England.
 Some think that the breed might have descended from St. Hubert and Talbot hounds, the Brachet or the French Basset.
-It is guessed from this ancestry, that the Harrier was a dog that could track hare by its scent at such a pace that hunters could easily follow the dog on foot.
-DGHV Havanese (Dog) The Havanese (or the Havana Silk Dog) belongs to the Barbichon or the Bichon group of small dogs, which developed in the Mediterranean region in ancient times.
+It is guessed from this ancestry, that the Harrier was a dog that could track hare by its scent at such a pace that DCIIV Hayanaga (Dag) hunters could easily follow the dog on foot.
+The Haveness (or the Havene Silk Dog) DGHV Havanese (Dog) The Havanese (or the Havana Silk Dog) belongs to the Barbichon or the Bichon group of small dogs, which developed in the Mediterranean region in ancient times.
 Spanish traders gifted such dogs to Cuban women in order to maintain trade relationships.
 Wealthy Cuban families also pampered these small dogs as adorable pets.
 Once introduced to Europe, the breed was referred to as Habeñeros or White Cubans.
 They gained the attention of fanciers as popular